 Prehistoric Long Barrows Make A Comeback

-A theme of my forthcoming book is about how much the past, including the prehistoric past, still touches modern life.
+A theme of my book is about how much the past, including the prehistoric past, still touches modern life.
 The joy of getting back in touch with the land and even utilising the beauty of stone is deep within our genes.
 Indeed, identifying the good from the past, giving it a makeover and reintroducing it as ‘new’ is a skill.
 The company Sacred Stones have achieved this by recreating long barrows.
 Prehistoric long barrows, even brand new ones, contain all the spiritual depth that is missing from the digital world.

 What is a barrow?